Cloud Service Provider - AWS Supportlink

 EVENT table’s cursor by six days.
 As a result of this rollback, you may observe a longer sync duration in your next sync.

 Our Outbrain connector now supports multithreading.
-We now use multiple parallel API requests to sync ticket data from your Outbrain account to your destination, which makes your syncs faster.
+We now use multiple parallel API requests to sync data from your Outbrain account to your destination, which makes your syncs faster.
 The connector’s sync speed depends on your Outbrain API quota and account metadata.

 We have added support for the TIMESTAMP_TZ data type.
 For source connectors created after August 30, 2021, we convert INSTANT data type to TIMESTAMP_TZ data type in your Redshift destination.

 Our Snapchat Ads connector now supports multithreading.
-We now use multiple parallel API requests to sync ticket data from your Snapchat Ads account to your destination, which makes your syncs faster.
+We now use multiple parallel API requests to sync data from your Snapchat Ads account to your destination, which makes your syncs faster.
 The connector’s sync speed depends on your Snapchat Ads API quota and account metadata.

 We now support the